 Savor this gastronomic tour of Albi and delight your senses with exquisite local delicacies!
 This guided tour of the vibrant city will allow you to sample a variety of dishes and beverages that reflect the rich culinary culture of the region.
 From artisanal cheeses to refined wines, each stop offers a unique experience for your palate.

-- Duration 3.5 hours
+- Duration: 3.5 hours

-- At least 5 lunch stops.
+- At least five food stops.

 ℹ️ Book now and pay later ✴️ Cancel up to 24 hours before the excursion.

-▶️ From 620 € per group up to 3. 👉 CLICK HERE TO MAKE YOUR RESERVATION
+▶️ From €620 per group of up to three people. 👉 CLICK HERE TO BOOK YOUR EXPERIENCE

 One of the top things to do in Albi is to enjoy an unforgettable hot air balloon flight over the region, where the adventure starts from the thrilling moment of the balloon inflation.